Code testing

 The test status can be observed either in the pull request, or at https://github.com/chombo-discharge/chombo-discharge/actions.

-in order to catch assertion errors or other code breaks.
+The automated tests run chombo-discharge with DEBUG=TRUE and OPT=FALSE in order to catch assertion errors or other places where the code might break.

-They usually take 1-2 hours to complete.
+They usually take around 1 hour to complete.

 Parallel and serial.